NO VIDEO URL

 This not only makes it easier to disconnect and remove that element of fear, but also makes it easier to improve, as you can identify which part of the sales system let you down.

-5. The debilitating fear of what other people think.
+5. The debilitating fear of what other people think

 Humans are hard-wired to care about what others think.
-This is exemplified across many facets of our everyday lives, from caring about our physical appearance through to our hearts beating faster at the very thought of public speaking.
+This is exemplified across many facets of our everyday lives, from caring about our physical appearance through to even feeling our hearts beating faster at the very thought of public speaking.

 We care what others think for many reasons.
 We want to keep our “superiors” happy and avoid “getting in trouble.”
 We want to impress others and be accepted by our peers.
 At the end of the day, humans are programmed to live as part of a “herd;” we’re not solitary beings, and our behavior reflects this.

 So how does this affect those who are new to sales?
-As a salesperson, you are constantly conversing with others – that is, prospective clients.
+As a salesperson, you are constantly conversing with others – that is, you talk to prospective clients.
 Naturally, you care what these prospective clients think of you, and there are a number of questions that are bound to play in your mind:

 Does the prospective client think I’m being dishonest?